Rape during the Bosnian War: Rape camps

 Detention camps were set up across the Serb-controlled town of Foča.
 While kept at one of the town's most notable rape locations, "Karaman's house", Bosniak females, including minors as young as 12, were repeatedly raped.
 During the trial of Dragoljub Kunarac et al., the conditions of these camps were described as being "intolerably unhygienic".
 Women and girls selected by Kunarac, or by his men, were taken to the soldiers' base and raped.
 The local police were accused of involvement, and the head of the police in Foča, Dragan Gagović, was identified as being one of the men who would visit these camps to select women for rape.
 At least 11 persons were indicted in connection with rapes at the camps in Foča.

-At other times, girls were removed from detention centers and kept in various locations for prolonged periods of time or trafficked and sold under conditions of slavery.
+At other times, girls were removed from detention centres and kept in various locations for prolonged periods of time or trafficked and sold under conditions of slavery.
 Radomir Kovač, who was also convicted by the ICTY, personally kept four girls in his apartment, abusing and raping three of them many times, while also allowing acquaintances to rape one of the girls.
 Prior to selling three of the girls, Kovač appointed two of them to other Serb soldiers who abused them for more than three weeks.

 Croat forces set up concentration camps at Čelebići, Dretelj, Gabela, Rodoč, Kaonik, Vitez, and Žepa.
 At the joint Bosniak-Croat run Čelebići facility, Serb civilians were subjected to various forms of torture and sexual abuse, including rape.
 At Dretelj the majority of prisoners were Serbian civilians, who were held in inhumane conditions, while female detainees were raped and told that they would be held until they gave birth to an "Ustaša".
 Both Serbian and Bosniak civilians were held at the Heliodrom camp in Rodoc, and detainees were reported to have been sexually assaulted.
 Serbian women and girls were raped and tortured in Bosniak-run brothels in Sarajevo.

 In Doboj, Bosnian Serb forces separated the females from the men and then facilitated the rape of some women by their own male family members.
 Women were questioned about male relatives in the city, and one woman's fourteen-year-old son was forced to rape her.